James W. Hazzard

-James W. "Skip" Hazzard was an American college football player and coach and athletics administrator.
-He served as the head football coach at Arkansas Agricultural, Mechanical & Normal College (Arkansas AM&N)—now known as University of Arkansas at Pine Bluff—for fourt seasons, from 1932 to 1934 and again in 1936, compiling a record of 19–14–5.
-Hazzard played football as a tackle for four seasons at Clark College—now known as Clark Atlanta University—and captained the basketball team, and ran on the track team before graduating in 1929.
-He then coached and served as ppathletic director at New Orleans University prior to his hiring at Arkansas AM&N in 1932.
+James William "Skip" Hazzard was an American college football player and coach, athletics administrator, and biology professor.
+He served as the head football coach at Arkansas Agricultural, Mechanical & Normal College (Arkansas AM&N)—now known as University of Arkansas at Pine Bluff—for four seasons, from 1932 to 1934 and again in 1936, compiling a record of 19–14–5.
+Hazzard played football as a tackle for four seasons at Clark College—now known as Clark Atlanta University—captained the basketball team, and ran on the track team before graduating in 1929.
+He then coached and served as athletic director at New Orleans University prior to his hiring at Arkansas AM&N in 1932.
 He left Arkansas AM&N in 1935 to study at Iowa State University.
+Hazzard returned to Arkansas AM&N as head football coach in 1936.

+A native of Florida, Hazzard also attended Hampton Institute—now known as Hampton University.
+He earned a Bachelor of Science degree from Clark and a Master of Science degree from Iowa State.
+He revied a Doctor of Philosophy degree in zoology from Cornell University in 1940.
+At Arkansas AM&N, Hazzard was also a professor of biology and head of the Unit of Biology.
+In the fall of 1940, he went to teach at Southern University in Baton Rouge, Louisiana.